 SMP is paid for 39 weeks, with the first six weeks’ pay being set at 90% of the employee’s average weekly earnings and the remainder being paid at the standard SMP rate or 90% of their weekly earnings (whichever is lower).

 The current SMP rate is £156.66 per week (as at April 2022).

 - Have been working continuously for your company for a minimum of 26 weeks by the end of the 15th week before the baby’s due date

 - Have average weekly earnings equal to or in excess of the lower earnings limit for National Insurance contributions

 If a pregnant employee accuses you of sex discrimination, they can in theory bring a claim against you at an employment tribunal.
 However, in most cases these types of issues can be resolved quickly and effectively without the need for formal action.

 Options for resolving a pregnancy sex discrimination claim include negotiation between you and your employee (usually with the support of solicitors and potentially a trade union representative for the employee) or mediation.

 This will typically result in a settlement agreement, where the employee will agree not to bring a formal employment claim over the issue in exchange for action on your part, such as making a one-off payment to the employee.

-If you have been accused of sex discrimination, we strongly advise you to get in touch with our team straightaway.
-We can advise you on the best way to resolve the situation while protect yourself and your business.
+If you have been accused of sex discrimination, we strongly advise you to get in touch with our team straight away.
+We can advise you on the best way to resolve the situation while protecting yourself and your business.

 Employees continue to build up holiday entitlement while on parental leave.
 They can take any holiday they have accrued either before their period of parental leave or when they are due to return to work.